What are the requirements for study abroad?

 No!
 Science majors in all disciplines regularly study abroad.
 Your advisor can help you figure out how best to fit study abroad into your program, and to negotiate any particular issues with course sequencing.
 Use the Search by Major feature on our website to see where other science majors have studied, and what courses they took.

-We strongly recommend that you discuss your learning disability (or any chronic medical conditions or other concerns) in advance with us and with potential program sponsors.
+We strongly recommend that you discuss your learning disability (or any chronic medical conditions or other concerns) in advance with us, with AccessAbility Services, and with potential program sponsors.
 Not all locations will be able to accommodate all needs; if you address those needs at the beginning, you will be better able to find a program that will work for you.
-If you are registered with AccessAbility Services at Mount Holyoke and need confirmation of your accommodations here, contact them at least two weeks before your deadline; they will need to know the name and address of your program or host university, the name and contact information (e-mail or fax) of your contact person there, and which semester you will be studying abroad.

 How difficult is it to get into a program?

-If you choose appropriate programs whose requirements you meet, and apply in a timely way, you can generally expect to get into all or most of them.
-Most programs offer rolling admission, meaning that applications are reviewed as they are completed.
-If you meet the requirements, and the program has space available when your application is completed, you can expect to be admitted.
+If you meet the program's requirements and apply in a timely way, you can generally expect to be accepted.
+Most programs offer rolling admission, meaning that applications are reviewed as they are completed: if you qualify and there is space, you will be accepted.
 Some rolling-admission programs may fill early just because they are popular.
 Some programs will be more competitive, with a higher GPA requirement, for example, and with admission decisions made only after all completed applications have been reviewed.